-- b.
-Explain the procedures for working with and disposing of hazardous materials. - 2.
-Wire single phase electrical components. - a.
+- a.
+List safety precautions associated with motors and transformers. - b.
+Explain the procedures for working with and disposing of hazardous materials. - Wire single phase electrical components. - a.
 Sketch and connect a single phase transformer - 3.
 Wire three-phase electrical components. - a.
 Sketch and connect AC transformers to include delta and wye and three wire and four-wire systems. - b.
 Demonstrate installation of a three-phase open and closed transformer bank. - c.
 Discuss troubleshooting techniques. - d.
 Discuss rotation and phasing